 Michelle J. Johnson, PhD

-Michelle is an Assistant Professor of Physical Medicine and Rehabilitation at the University of Pennsylvania; she holds a secondary appointment as an Assistant Professor in Bioengineering.
+Michelle is an Associate Professor of Physical Medicine and Rehabilitation at the University of Pennsylvania; she holds a secondary appointment as an Associate Professor in Bioengineering.
 Dr. Johnson completed her PhD in Mechanical Engineering from Stanford University, with an emphasis in mechatronics, robotics, and design.
 She completed her post-doctoral NSF-NATO fellowship at the Advanced Robotics Technology and Systems Laboratory at the Scuola Superiore Sant’Anna in Italy.
 Currently, she is the Director of Rehabilitation Robotics Lab at the Perelman School of Medicine at the University of Pennsylvania – the lab is affiliated with Penn’s GRASP Lab.
 Dr. Johnson is also a member of the Mechanical Engineering and Applied Mechanics graduate group.
 Her current research focuses on using robotics to understand upper extremity dysfunction and recovery after brain injury

 Kevin is a second year Ph.D. student in bioengineering.
 A product of the Bay Area, he received his undergraduate degree in bioengineering from Stanford University in 2015, where he conducted research in mild traumatic brain injury and played on the club tennis team.
 His interests include healthcare innovation and developing solutions to help people affected by long-term injury.
 His current focus in the lab is on designing and testing methods to explore the motor and neurological differences in the HIV+stroke population.
 Outside the lab, he is a graduate associate in New College House at Penn and an alumni interviewer for Stanford.